Rehlaender/challenge_one_fe/README.md

 *The home page should render every service you got registered at your app instance

+*First set your email if you want to be able to create/update instances

 *Then if you click in any service it will render the active service details, name, id, description

 *Then you should click on "open incidents 4 service", that button will load every incident asociated with the service